thickey-cretelligent/radius_spec/radius_order_flow.md

 # RADIUS Order Flow: Project-Based Ordering

+Note: To align with the concept of a "Project" in TRACKER, the Cart should be rebranded to "Project".

 ## 1. Subject Site Confirmation
-- Users are encouraged to confirm a Subject Site early in the process.
+- Users are encouraged to **confirm** a Subject Site early in the process.
+- Once confirmed, the Subject Site displays a prominent indicator.
-- However, users can begin building a Project (adding products, configuring options) without confirmation.
+- However, users can begin building a Project by adding products and configuring options without confirmation.
 - Before initiating a quote or placing an order, the system will prompt the user to confirm the Subject Site if not already done.

 ## 2. Product Management
 - Users can add or remove products from the Project at any time.
 - Products are displayed in a ledger-style view within the Project.
+- Required input fields are collected during the Project checkout flow.

 ## 3. Product Categorization
 - Products are grouped into two sections: